kjg136/kjg136.github.io/_pages/publications.md

 author_profile: true
 ---

-* K. Gwirtz, M. Morzfeld, A. Fournier and G. Hulot, *Can one use Earth's magnetic axial diple field intensity to predict reversals?*
+* K. Gwirtz, M. Morzfeld, A. Fournier and G. Hulot, *Can one use Earth's magnetic axial dipole field intensity to predict reversals?*
 (In review)

 * M. Brio, J.G.
 Caputo, K. Gwirtz, J. Liu and A. Maimistov, *Scattering of a short